This is the Most Efficient Way to Mow the Lawn

 One of the most common (and easiest) patterns to mow the grass is with stripes.
 You’ll do one pass with the mower, then make a 180-degree turn to make the next pass, slightly overlapping the first pass.
 Do this until the lawn is mowed.

 Cardinal Lawns recommends alternating directions each time you mow the lawn, so if you mow vertically one week, go in a horizontal pattern the next.

 Lawn experts note circling is probably the easiest and most efficient pattern when mowing the lawn.
 After mowing the edges, just keep making passes in a circular pattern until you make your way to the middle of the yard.
 This is an efficient method for most lawns, as it cuts down on all the sharp turns you’d make if you mow in rows.

 No matter what pattern you chose to mow the lawn, mix it up each week.
 This will prevent grass from growing in one direction, which not only makes your lawn less attractive but it makes mowing more difficult.

 - When you’re ready to mow, Scotts, a lawn care service company, says you should only cut off the top 1/3 of the grass blades at any one time.
 Doing so will help grass blades develop a deeper root system to find water and nutrients in the soil.

 - The best time of day to mow the lawn is in the early evening when the grass is usually dry and the sun isn’t as intense, which gives your lawn time to recover before the next day’s heat.

 - Finally, keep your lawn mower’s blade sharp and leave grass clippings on your lawn.
 The clippings will add beneficial nutrients to the soil.
 (Check out more organic lawn care tips worth trying.)

-Now that you know the right way to mow the lawn, check out 13 things you should never do to your lawn.
+Next, check out 13 things you should never do to your lawn.